LMsmith/tic-tac-toe/README.md

     - Parameters: urlsafe_game_key, move
     - Returns: GameForm with new game state.
     - Description: Accepts a 'move' and returns the updated state of the game.
-    If this causes a game to end, a corresponding Score entity will be created.
+    If this causes a game to end, a corresponding Score entity will be created and the User's point total will be incremented if points were earned.

  - **get_game_history**
     - Path: 'scores'
     - Method: GET
     - Parameters: None
     - Returns: ScoreForms.
-    - Description: Returns all Scores in the database (unordered).
+    - Description: Returns all completed games in the database (unordered).

  - **get_user_games**
     - Path: 'scores/user/{user_name}'
     - Method: GET
     - Parameters: user_name
     - Returns: ScoreForms.
-    - Description: Returns all Scores recorded by the provided player (unordered).
+    - Description: Returns all active games recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

+ - **get_user_rankings**
+    - Path: 'users/rankings'
+    - Method: GET
+    - Parameters: None
+    - Returns: Users.
+    - Description: Returns all Users who have earned points in games, ordered by highest points total.

 ##Models Included:
  - **User**